 - Providing regular funder briefing, reports, and webinars highlighting successes and lessons learned.

 - Connecting state donor tables, climate funders, and economic development funders in order to increase alignment and share knowledge.

-Taking both a shorter- and longer-term view, the RCI will support organizing, communications, advocacy, and capacity building in 6–8 states initially, with the intent to scale over time as resources and capacity allow.
+Taking both a shorter- and longer-term view, the RCP will support organizing, communications, advocacy, and capacity building in 6–8 states initially, with the intent to scale over time as resources and capacity allow.
 We have reflected states where early progress is possible on our near-term program priorities— successfully driving economic development

 centered on place and race by leveraging federal climate programs and funding in rural communities, and accelerating a clean, carbon free, and democratic transition of rural electric cooperatives.
 Investing in these states will also pave the way for achieving our long-term goals of capacity and power building in the field, developing climate champions and decision-makers in rural communities, countering the opposition, and contributing to a necessary cultural shift on climate in rural America.

 Additional criteria for selecting our priority states include (a) rural capacity: existing rural capacity that is available to build on and/or there is a clear path or momentum to invest in new capacity in rural communities, (b) national political significance: building the capacity and power of rural organizations for both civic engagement and climate economic development education and advocacy can change outcomes, and (c) states with rural communities whose economic livelihoods are directly connected to addressing climate change in one or more of the following areas: